inno-devops-labs/F23-core-course-labs/app_bash/BASH.md

 ## Implementation
-Ncat is used for reading/writing to the socket.
+Ncat is used for sending HTTP responses.
+It's simple way of getting the job done though it's slow and not asynchronous.

 ## Coding standard
 https://www.shellcheck.net/ linter is used to ensure bash code quality.